What to do if your cursor disappears on MacBook

 When the Terminal prompt returns, you know that the scripts are complete.

-How to run maintenance scripts with CleanMyMac X
+How to run maintenance scripts with CleanMyMac

-Now if you’re not a fan of poking around in Terminal, no worries, there's actually an easier way to run scripts with CleanMyMac X I mentioned above.
+Now if you’re not a fan of poking around in Terminal, no worries, there's actually an easier way to run scripts with CleanMyMac I mentioned above.

 Here's how to run maintenance scripts: